kristianfreeman/ggf/README.md

 ## configuration

-every optimization in GGF can be turned off (and some can be fine-tuned) by passing in a configuration option as the second argument to the function. by default, everyo
+every optimization in GGF can be turned off (and some can be fine-tuned) by passing in a configuration option as the second argument to the function.

 ```js
 // ...